Near-Resonant Thermal Leptogenesis: Thermal Near-Resonant Leptogenesis

 As near-resonant leptogenesis allows the scale of baryogenesis to be significantly lowered, care must be taken to evaluate the generated asymmetry only up to the electroweak symmetry breaking temperature, \(T_{\rm EW} = 130\,\mathrm{GeV}\).
 In this regime, the right-handed neutrinos may not have fully decayed by electroweak symmetry breaking, while still generating a sufficient baryon asymmetry.
 We assume that a period of inflation occurred prior to leptogenesis, such that the initial abundances of both right-handed neutrinos and any pre-existing asymmetry are negligible.
 A fully completed leptogenesis benchmark, in which the right-handed neutrinos decay entirely before electroweak symmetry breaking, is shown in figure \ref{fig:benchmark}.

 The right-handed neutrino associated with the larger effective neutrino mass \(\tilde m\) reaches a higher abundance before becoming non-relativistic, as inverse decays are more efficient in this regime.
 The feature appearing around \(z \simeq 1\) corresponds to a change in the sign of the generated baryon asymmetry.
 The resulting baryon asymmetry exceeds the observed value by several orders of magnitude, illustrating the high efficiency of baryon asymmetry generation in near-resonant leptogenesis.
 Since the upper bound on the CP asymmetry \(\epsilon\) is independent of the right-handed neutrino mass \(M\), and all remaining quantities entering the Boltzmann equations depend only on the dimensionless variable \(z = M/T\), the evolution shown here is identical for all values of \(M\).
 This plot will be identical for all masses of the right-handed neutrino that ensure decays have completed before electroweak symmetry breaking.
+If a different choice of the non-resonance parameter were adopted, defined through the condition $\Delta M > a\,\Gamma_i$, where we take the conservative benchmark $a=100$, the maximal CP asymmetry would scale as $1/a$, and the resulting baryon asymmetry would scale proportionally.
+For example, taking $a=50$ would increase the maximal asymmetry by a factor of two, while $a=200$ would reduce it by a factor of two.
+This scaling therefore applies uniformly to all subsequent baryon asymmetry plots shown in this paper.
 For low scale right-handed neutrino masses and small effective neutrino masses leptogenesis isn't completed but instead the electroweak phase transition halts it and fixes the baryon asymmetry as sphaleron processes freeze out.
 A benchmark showing this is shown in Figure \ref{fig:benchmark2}.